SuperDARN/DDWG/appendices/appendix_c.md

 1. Compare hashes files for the specified dates (default is the current year and month) with the hashes files on Globus and produce the following lists:
     1. Files that USASK has, but BAS doesn't (emailed to Kevin if there are any)
-    1. Files that BAS has that are blacklisted (emailed to Kevin if there are any)
+    1. Files that BAS has that are blocked (emailed to Kevin if there are any)
     1. Files that BAS has that have failed (emailed to Kevin if there are any)
-    1. Files that BAS has, but USASK doesn't (that aren't blacklisted, or failed, these are downloaded)
+    1. Files that BAS has, but USASK doesn't (that aren't blocked, or failed, these are downloaded)
 2. Download any files that BAS has, that USASK doesn't (from the list above), and place in a holding directory.